-DECA and FBLA-PBL (Future Business Leaders of America-Phi Beta Lambda) are the intercurricular career and technical student organization(s) providing leadership training and reinforcing specific career and technical skills.
+DECA, Future Business Leaders of America-Phi Beta Lambda (FBLA-PBL) and Florida Business Professionals of America (BPA) are the intercurricular career and technical student organization(s) providing leadership training and reinforcing specific career and technical skills.
 Career and Technical Student Organizations provide activities for students as an integral part of the instruction offered.